Thijss/django-uml/README.md

 **Note:** The project itself is not meant to run as a web application.
-Therefore, all files/settings that are normally used when setting up a web application, have been removed.
+Therefore, all files/settings that are normally used when setting up a Django web application, have been removed.

 ## How to use this project